Photo of hands in the air wearing medical gloves.

 Q: How do you teach wound management in an online program?

 A: Especially for those new to online learning, it can be surprising to discover how many skills can be learned in this environment.
 In Wound Management for Health Professionals, for example, you’ll investigate hands-on skills and choose one – such as compression wrapping or diabetic foot assessment – to demonstrate to your peers.
 In Wound Care for Clients Experiencing Inequities, you’ll practice communication strategies that underpin the complexity of wound care in your environment.
 To use other techniques, such as sharp debridement, your health authority will require further outside training.
-But within your scope of practice, in our interactive online environment you’ll gain the knowledge and skills you need.
+In our interactive online environment, you'll gain the knowledge and skills you need within your scope of practice.

 • Posted July 20, 2023